Excel User Defined Function (Table of Contents)

 Example #1 – User Defined Function to Find the Area of Triangle

-Students from the mathematical stream may always come up with a problem where they need to find a triangle area.
-Though it has a very easy formula to work around with, students will be pleased if they have some function that can compute the area for a triangle.
+Students from the mathematical stream may always have a problem where they need to find a triangle area.
+Though it has a very easy formula to work around, students will be pleased if they have some function that can compute the area of a triangle.
 Follow the steps below to create a function that can compute the area of a triangle.

 Step 1: Insert a new module under Visual Basic Editor (VBE).
 Open VBE > click on Insert tab > select Module.